WebFiori/framework/CONTRIBUTING.md

 * Make sure that you are following the framework's code convention when writing your code.

 ## Coding Convention
-Overall, the framework follows the same convention as Java Programming Language.
-For sure there are few changes since we are dealing with PHP and not Java.
 Please follow the following conventions when writing your code:
 * Always place your code inside classes.
 * Always declare one namespace per file.
 * Always place one class per file.
 * The name of your .php file should be the same as your class name.
-* Use 'camelCase' in your methods names.
+* Use 'camelCase' in your methods names and variables names.

 ## Other rules to follow:
 * Make sure that you add 'PHPDoc' to your code.